 These custom blinds are designed to cover the top, arched portion of the window where the window coverings fan out.
 For the remaining part of the window, window treatments of any kind are a good choice.

-Another type of curved window projects or bends outwards from the house’s interior, like a bay window without straight edges.
-The best kind of window treatment for these windows would be vertical blinds.
-Vertical blinds can adhere to the shape of the window, and you can easily maneuver them along the window’s curvature.
+Another type of curved window projects or bends outwards from the house's interior, similar to a bay window without straight edges.
+If you have a traditional bay window with flat panels, our bay window treatment guide covers those options in depth.
+For curved bay-style windows, the best kind of window treatment would be Vertical Blinds.

 Angular Windows